bobaseb/energetically-coherent-computation/index.md

 - molecular organization in
 - relationship to consciousness

+Neural plasticity
+- enhancement by psychedelics
+- role in altered states
+- synaptic modifications during
+- developmental foundations of
+- experience-dependent changes
+- in conscious organization

 Neural signal propagation
 - finite speeds of
 - relationship to unified consciousness
 - speed constraints on conscious integration

+Neural synchronization
+- excessive patterns in seizures
+- relationship to consciousness
+- role in information integration

 Network topology
 - role in conscious experience